Responsibilities & Training

 The City of Douglas Fire Department is responsible for providing an efficient and effective delivery of fire and emergency services within the city limits.

-Douglas is the home of the Region Eight Haz-Mat Team.
+Douglas is the home of the Region Seven Haz-Mat Team.
 All firefighters receive 240 hours of training per year.
 We operate three fire stations and have a current Insurance Services Organization

 (ISO) rating of three.